Fair Machine Learning Under Partial Compliance: Experimental Setup

 \subsection{How do applicants choose institutions?}

 We also consider three possible strategies that applicants may employ when choosing institutions to apply to.
-Let \texttt{p\_compliant\_g} represent the probability of an applicant from group G (either A or B) choosing to apply to a \textit{compliant} institution, scaled by the total number of compliant institutions.
+Let $p_{G \in A, B}$ represent the probability of an applicant from group G (either A or B) choosing to apply to a \textit{compliant} institution, scaled by the total number of compliant institutions.
+Like the employer policies, these strategies are stochastic.

 \begin{enumerate} \item \textit{Completely at random}.
-All applicants from both groups are equally likely to apply to institutions of either type; hence, $\texttt{p\_compliant\_a = p\_compliant\_b = } \frac{\texttt{n\_compliant}}{\texttt{n\_employers}}$. \\ This reflects \textit{no} strategic behavior, i.e., applicants have no sensitivity to incentives. \item \textit{Static preference}.
-Over the course of the simulation, all applicants from group A have a fixed preference for applying to a non-compliant institution, and all applicants from group B have a fixed preference for applying to a compliant institution; hence, $\texttt{p\_compliant\_a <} \frac{\texttt{n\_compliant}}{\texttt{n\_employers}} \texttt{<} \texttt{ p\_compliant\_b}$.
-This reflects strategic behavior, where applicants have some knowledge about the nature of institution policies, but no access to additional information over the course of the simulation---that is, applicants are sensitive to incentives but have limited knowledge of the system. \item \textit{Dynamic preference}.
-Over the course of the simulation, \texttt{p\_compliant\_a} and \texttt{p\_compliant\_b} are adjusted for each round based on the results of the previous round.
-For each group, if that group's acceptance rate in \textit{compliant} institutions is greater than its acceptance rate in \textit{non-compliant} institutions, then the log odds ratio $\texttt{ln(}\frac{\texttt{p\_compliant}}{\texttt{1-p\_compliant}} \texttt{)}$ is increased by a constant amount \texttt{stepsize = 0.05}; otherwise, it is decreased by the same amount.
+All applicants from both groups are equally likely to apply to institutions of either type; hence, $p_A = p_B = k$.
+This reflects \textit{no} strategic behavior, i.e., applicants have no sensitivity to incentives. \item \textit{Static preference}.
+Over the course of the simulation, all applicants from Group A have a fixed preference for applying to a non-compliant institution, and all applicants from Group B have a fixed preference for applying to a compliant institution; hence, $p_A < k < p_B$.
+This reflects strategic behavior, where applicants have some knowledge about the nature of each institution's policies, but no access to additional information over the course of the simulation---that is, applicants are sensitive to incentives but have limited knowledge of the system. \item \textit{Dynamic preference}.
+Over the course of the simulation, $p_A$ and $p_B$ are adjusted for each round based on the results of the previous round.
+For each group, if that group's acceptance rate in \textit{compliant} institutions is greater than its acceptance rate in \textit{non-compliant} institutions, then the log odds ratio $\ln({p_G}/({1-p_G}))$ is increased by a constant amount $0.05$.
+Otherwise, it is decreased by the same amount.
 Equilibrium for each group is reached when the probability of being accepted at a parity institution is the same as the probability of being accepted at a generic institution.
-This reflects strategic behavior where applicants have access to new information at each timestep, and are able to update their strategy accordingly. \end{enumerate}
+This reflects strategic behavior where applicants are aware of their group membership, have access to new information at each timestep, and are able to update their strategy accordingly. \end{enumerate}